epics-base/pvxs/documentation/nt.rst

     The meaning of Minor and Major are contextual and may be different for each PV.
-    An Invalid alarm severity means that the value field should not be taken as a meaningful represention of eg. the quantity being measured.
+    An Invalid alarm severity means that the value field should not be taken as a meaningful representation of eg. the quantity being measured.
 Typically, it reflects the most recent valid value.

     A UI client may change the state of a widget displaying a value which is alarming